SantoshSrinivas79/meteor-loggly-demos/readme.md

 # meteor-loggly-demos

-The following represents a survey of the state of logging packages in the Meteor ecosystem.
+The following represents a survey of the state of logging packages in the Meteor ecosystem (June, 2017)

 #### miktam-loggly